-You will continue descending for around 100 m, taking the right, until you reach to Boshi pass, therefore you are already to the peak which is around 200 m from there.
+You will continue descending for around 100 m, taking the right, until you reach Boshi pass, therefore you are already at the peak which is around 200 m from there.
 All the trail is through rocky terrain, and in some parts, you may need hands.

 When you reach the Maja e Boshit peak, the 360-degree views that this peak offers for you are breathless.

 This is the only peak in the Albanian Alps that offers you views of Three Valleys.
 Valbona, Theth, and Curraj.
 During the winter this peak is easier but it may be dangerous because of the avalanches.